-Through deliberate planning and coordination, Southland successfully integrated the building management system (BMS) into campus controls, installed two fuel oil tanks (40,000 and 20,000 gallons) as backup generators, and replaced four old air handling units (AHUs) with two new AHUs.
+Through deliberate planning and coordination, we successfully integrated the building management system (BMS) into campus controls, installed two fuel oil tanks (40,000 and 20,000 gallons) as backup generators, and replaced 4 old air handling units (AHUs) with 2 new AHUs.

 In the case of a seismic event, pipe and ductwork connections were added to existing buildings to provide increased flexibility.
-For sustainability, LEED features such as a green roof, low flow plumbing fixtures, and daylight controls in all patient rooms were also added.
+To support sustainability goals, the project featured a green roof and all patient rooms included low flow plumbing fixtures and daylight controls.
 The new construction is compliant with OSHPD-1.

-Overall, Southland helped support the Ventura County Medical Center in their ongoing venture of providing exceptional care in a state-of-the-art facility.
+Overall, we successfully supported the Ventura County Medical Center in their ongoing venture of providing exceptional care in a state-of-the-art facility.

 Successful PartnershipsOwner: County of Ventura Public Works